ga-wdi-pvd/project4/readme.md

 ##### Car Repair Log
 Keep up with your vehicle as you commute every day to your final weeks of WDI save things like mileage, last inspect, oil changes, and maybe even receipts & important document you need to have backed up.

+##### Tipping Point
+Demand-driven events could really reduce waste if the event only occurs when sufficient demand is present.
+Imagine that an event or action only happens with enough user support.
+Fans demand a band play, GA students demand that we learn Angular 2, politicians hold a town hall meeting, etc.

 ##### Email-like Messages
 Imagine a realtime messaging client, but with private messages, an inbox, unread messages, and who knows what else.
 This is your chance to re-invent email as we know it.